* Global stocks gauge set for largest weekly gain in five

 * Aluminum hits 6-yr high; USD jumps to 6-week high vs. yen

-* Graphic: World FX rates in 2018 http://tmsnrt.rs/2egbfVh (Updates prices, adds oil price settlements)
+* Graphic: World FX rates in 2018 http://tmsnrt.rs/2egbfVh (Updates prices, changes dateline; previous LONDON)

-NEW YORK, April 13 (Reuters) - A gauge of stocks across the world eased on Friday but was on track to end the week with its strongest performance in five, while oil prices extended recent gains that drove them to highs not seen since late 2014.
+NEW YORK, April 13 (Reuters) - A gauge of stocks across the world fell on Friday but was on track to end the week with its strongest performance in five, while crude oil added to recent gains that drove it to highs not seen since late 2014.

-Banks stocks led Wall Street lower, with JPMorgan down 3.6 percent after its earnings missed estimates.
-An S&P 500 index of bank stocks fell 2.8 percent.
+Banks stocks led Wall Street lower, with JPMorgan down 3.0 percent after its earnings missed estimates.

 Tax cuts are expected to help corporate America post its biggest quarterly profit growth in seven years.
 Earnings at S&P 500 companies are estimated to grow by 18.4 percent from a year earlier.

 The larger bank stocks fell 2.6 percent Friday, still up about 1 percent for the week.

 The Dow Jones Industrial Average fell 76.55 points, or 0.31 percent, to 24,406.5, the S&P 500 lost 3.3 points, or 0.12 percent, to 2,660.69 and the Nasdaq Composite dropped 14.67 points, or 0.21 percent, to 7,125.58.

 The pan-European FTSEurofirst 300 index rose 0.10 percent and MSCI's gauge of stocks across the globe shed 0.03 percent.

 Overnight, MSCI's broadest index of Asia-Pacific shares outside Japan closed 0.17 percent lower, while Japan's Nikkei rose 0.55 percent.